misudashi/systems/2 CAPS/Self Improvement/A-Parkinsons Law.md

 # Parkinson's Law

 ## Note
 Parkinson's Law doesn't have anything to do with Stephen Hawking's disease.
-Instead, it is about [[procrastination]].
+Instead, it is about [[Procrastination]].

 Essentially, what it says is that
 - *The time you will take for a given task is highly influenced by how much time you give yourself.*